HomeWorksAbout meLinkedinResumeContact

 Defining

-How does the current user journey looks like?
+How does the current user journey looks like? and what can we do about it?

 Current user purchasing flow